I Owe Everything To My Talent, And The Thousands Of Music Lessons My Parents Could Afford

 Some people ask me if I think it is possible for poor people to succeed based on their talent.
 Well, of course I do!
 That’s a perfectly sound theory.
 I met a poor person in boarding school once.
 He spent so long in the practice room that I couldn’t help but notice him.
 So you see, they really can achieve their wildest dreams.

 That being said, not everyone has talent, and for those that don’t, they are probably not going to be able to get it.
-It all comes down to what you are born with: innate abilities, instinctive gifts, inherited wealth and social capital.
+It all comes down to what you are born with: innate abilities, instinctive gifts, and all the social capital that comes with inherited wealth.

 Some things simply cannot be taught.